Uni-ISP: Toward Unifying the Learning of ISPs from Multiple Mobile Cameras: Applications

 where $h_{decoder}$ is the decoder part of $h$, $\alpha \in [0, 1]$ is the linear interpolation weight.
 For extrapolation, we relax the convex combination to the affine combination, where $\alpha$ is not limited in $[0, 1]$.

-\paragraph{Results.} The results of interpolating and extrapolating photographic appearance are demonstrated in~\Cref{fig:eval-interp}.
-In the first scenario, the Samsung Galaxy S20 prefers a deeper shadow and the extrapolation leads to a more ``Samsung'' style image.
+\paragraph{Results} The results of interpolating and extrapolating photographic appearance are demonstrated in~\Cref{fig:eval-interp}.
+In the first scenario, the Samsung Galaxy S20 prefers a deeper shadow, and the extrapolation leads to a darker image.
 The second scenario is a night scene.
-Since Apple smartphones are famous for their night photography mode, our model also produces brighter results when we ask the model to be more ``Apple", where the lake and the trees become clearer.
+Since Apple smartphones are famous for their night photography, our model also produces brighter results when we ask the model to be more ``Apple" where the lake and the trees become clearer.